incuna/django-pgcrypto-fields/CONTRIBUTING.md

     ```

    To get flake8 and tox, just pip install them into your virtualenv.

+   You will need a postgres database called `pgcrypto_fields` and `pgcrypto_fields_diff` on localhost without
+   password authentication

 6. Commit your changes and push your branch to GitHub: